leosch-coding/firmware/Rough/notes.md

 We need to find the stack pointer first to set up main.
 Looking at the address table I can see that SRAM ends at 0x2001 FFFF.
 So it makes sense for why the stack would be 0x2002 0000.

+I finished writing the vector table, now onto the linker